 Click here to see the email addresses for all the members of staff at Hatch End High School.

 Please note that teachers are only duty bound to respond to emails during their working hours.

 Process for an individual student who needs to self-isolate or shield for a set period

+The student will then upload their classwork in the `Student work` section of the team.
 Please click here to see the step-by-step instructions on how to access the work and where to upload the work.